snoopycrimecop/omero-guide-figure/docs/omero_figure.rst

 #.
 When you select a zoomed-in panel and pan, zoom or rotate the image in the *Preview* tab, the corresponding ROI will be updated accordingly.

 #.
-Select all the zoomed-in panels and increase their zooom in the *Preview* tab to about 500%.
+Select all the zoomed-in panels and increase their zoom in the *Preview* tab to about 500%.

 #.
 Select individual zoomed-in panels and pan to the desired region.